Monday, June 22, 2026

 And take a lesson from this tale, of the Spider and the Fly.

-As we approach the 250th anniversary of signing the Declaration of Independence on the Fourth of July back in 1776, I'm reminded of the phrase: "Eternal vigilance is the price of liberty."
+As we approach the 250th anniversary of publishing the Declaration of Independence on the Fourth of July back in 1776, I'm reminded of the phrase: "Eternal vigilance is the price of liberty."
 Often mis-attributed to Thomas Jefferson, this phrase came from a speech made by Wendell Phillips, an American Abolitionist, to the Massachusetts Anti-Slavery Society in 1852: "Eternal vigilance is the price of liberty; power is ever stealing from the many to the few.
 Only by continued oversight can the democrat in office be prevented from hardening into a despot; only by unintermitted agitation can a people be sufficiently awake to principle not to let liberty be smothered in material prosperity."

 The primary difference between revolutionary and reformist Marxism is one of tempo vs. destination, revolution vs. gradualism, as both seek to replace our nation's core principles of God-given rights to "life, liberty, and the pursuit of happiness"; for freedom of religious expression, representative government, and free and fair markets.
 The fact is that socialism is the real OPM of the people – "Other People's Money."
 Margaret Thatcher once stated – “The problem with socialism is that it eventually runs out of other people’s money.”
 When the spiritual and material wealth of the people is exhausted, socialism degenerates into despotism.
+When you kill the goose that lays golden eggs, you no longer will get any of those golden eggs.

 Winston Churchill wrote – "The inherent vice of capitalism is the unequal sharing of blessings; the inherent virtue of socialism is the equal sharing of miseries."
 Socialist implementation consistently leads to state-enforced deprivation, religious and political repression, and economic collapse.
 Wherever socialist systems have been fully implemented, they have produced serfdom and equality in deprivation – often enforced by the state.
 A Russian proverb says that wherever one sees the “hammer and sickle,” one finds death and famine.

 In conclusion, in order to preserve the right to life and freedom of religious expression, our society must move past complacency, wake up, and resist the normalization of anti-Christian and anti-American narratives.
 We must emphasize that protecting a free society requires a clear-eyed understanding of the consequences associated with atheistic ideologies.
+Above all, we must turn to Christ, the living Word of God: "If you remain in My word, then you are truly My disciples.
+You will know the truth, and the truth will make you free" (John 8:31b-32).

 You can read our whole newsletter at https://agape-restoration-society.org/ARC-News/a-n_2026-06-27.htm, and share it!